 Great leaders intentionally make time for continued education.
-As difficult as it may be to step away from the office, reading a variety of leadership books is an important key to refueling and refocusing yourself as a leader.
+As difficult as it may be to step away from the office, reading a variety of books on leadership is an important key to refueling and refocusing yourself as a leader.
 For instance, it helps reveal your strengths, weaknesses, and provide the tools needed for innovation and growth.

-1. 21 Irrefutable Laws of Leadership
+1. The 21 Irrefutable Laws of Leadership

 Author: John C. Maxwell

 One-Sentence Description: Maxwell finds the commonalities of great leaders, while also guiding readers through the 21 universal laws of successful leadership.

 Favorite Quote: “I believe the bottom line in leadership isn’t how far we advance ourselves but how far we advance others.
 That is achieved by serving others and adding value to their lives.”

 Why You Should Read It: There’s a reason it’s ranked as one of the best leadership books of all time.
 Entrepreneurs, executives, and managers find Maxwell’s advice useful because it’s practical and easy to follow.
 Furthermore, The 21 Irrefutable Laws helps high performers figure out what they’ve been doing right and play into their strengths.
 Additionally, the book is beneficial because it offers plenty of ideas on how to fine-tune weaker leadership qualities.

 One-Sentence Description: This book follows a five-year study that determines how “good” companies become great, beat their competitors, and achieve long-lasting success.

 Favorite Quote: “Greatness is not a function of circumstance.
 Greatness, it turns out, is largely a matter of conscious choice, and discipline.”